Threats to Connecticut Tree and Forest Health

 • Avoid planting invasive ornamental plants on your property.
 Plant native species instead.

 • Reduce your carbon footprint.
-One important way of doing this is to substitute concrete, plastics, steel with wood products.
+One important way of doing this is to substitute concrete, plastics, and steel with wood products.
 Support local and shop CT Grown.

 Forestry Main Page